 If you or a loved one are injured in an accident caused by the reckless or negligent actions of another driver, there are several types of compensation available for any injuries or other losses.
 In Georgia, you will often see that the accident victim was awarded emotional distress damages because of their injuries.
-In Burrow & Associates’ latest blog, we take a closer look at emotional distress compensation.
+In Burrow & Associates’ latest blog, we take a closer look at negligent and intentional infliction of emotional distress.

 Emotional distress is the severe stress or anxiety a person suffers as a response to a traumatic experience.
 Under Georgia law, it usually falls under the category of pain and suffering.
 Emotional distress can be caused by the negligent or intentional actions of another person.
 Negligent infliction of emotional distress is when one person causes another to experience severe emotional distress due to their negligent actions.
 Some examples of negligence in a car accident would be texting while driving, driving while drunk, or speeding.
 Intentional infliction of emotional distress is when a person’s extreme or outrageous behavior causes distress in another person.
 For example, let’s say a person lies to someone else, saying their family member has been killed in a car accident.
 This behavior, the horrific lie about the family member, would be intentional and reckless conduct.
 It is important to note, that not all extreme or outrageous behavior rises to the level of intentional infliction of emotional distress.